Everything you need to know about creating a successful Employee Recognition Program

-Leaders may be reluctant to invest resources in recognition as they cannot pinpoint a predictable ROI.
-But, time and time again, studies show the power of gratitude has over human motivation.
-This increase in motivation translates into bottom-line gains for businesses.
+But, time and time again, studies show the power of gratitude and appreciation has over human motivation.
+This increase in positive feelings and motivation translates into bottom-line gains for businesses.

 For example, one study has shown that a simple expression of thanks by someone in authority led people to be 50% more productive!

 And according to a frequently cited Gallup report, on average, engaged teams experience a 40% decrease in voluntary turnover.
 These statistics prove the return on investment of recognition is more predictable than leaders assume.

 That said, the ROI of recognition is not instant; a real culture of recognition takes time to cultivate.
 In other words, investing in recognition is a long game.
 But when executed correctly, a recognition program will have profound effects on employee morale, productivity, and retention.

 Pro Tip: Check out our ROI Calculator to calculate the ROI of employee engagement for your business!

 This mindset is one of the most harmful to a young recognition program.
 Although employee recognition does have a positive impact on the bottom line, that shouldn't be the primary goal of a recognition program.
 Recognition cannot be viewed as an IOU.

 Psychologist Paul White supports this idea in his popular book on recognition in the workplace.
 He says that when employees think management uses recognition as a tool to increase productivity and profits, it produces distrust.